-After applying the £2m budget reduction, schools working budgets are forecasting a net overspend in year of £8.6m, with a mix of supporting their formula funding to enable appropriate provision, continued covid recovery/catch up and some schools utilising their balances for additional maintenance or initiatives that they would not otherwise have had resources to fund.
+After applying the £2m budget reduction, schools working budgets are forecasting a net overspend in year of £6.8m, with a mix of supporting their formula funding to enable appropriate provision, continued covid recovery/catch up and some schools utilising their balances for additional maintenance or initiatives that they would not otherwise have had resources to fund.
+The net overspend has reduced in relation to £809k NJC pay award funding & late WG grant award £607k.

-This level of utilisation of school reserves will reduce the brought forward balance of £11.1m net surplus to £2.5m by year end.
+This level of utilisation of school reserves will reduce the brought forward balance of £11.1m net surplus to £4.3m by year end.